PhoenixTales/phoenix-docs/lore/arcane.md

 ## Mages vs. Priests

-For us, the question arises: Are the priests and the mages clearly identified with each other?
+For us, the question arises: Are the Priests and the Mages clearly identified with each other?
 Are they the same?
 Or are they something different?
 Or something inbetween?

-The scriptures tell us about priests of Innos and Adanos, so we know that they exist.
+The scriptures tell us about Priests of Innos and Adanos, so we know that they exist.
 Priests of Beliar are not mentioned here, but also not excluded (they will be excluded in the Gothic manual; but we do not have to take what is written there too serious).

 > Die dem Adanos folgten nannte man nun Magier des Wassers, die Geweihten des Innos hießen aber die Magier des Feuers.

-This document already identifies the priests with the mages of the related element.
-Being a mage that studies and practices specific forms of magic that are being associated with a god, wouldn't have to equal being a priest of that god, but Gothic went with this solution.
+This document already identifies the Priests with the Mages of the related element.
+Being a Mage that studies and practices specific forms of magic that are being associated with a god, wouldn't have to equal being a Priest of that god, but Gothic went with this solution.

 The only other place in the sources that links the two are the dialogues with Corristo in the release version of the game, which we have to assume have been written in the last few months of development (and we don't know by whom).
-Here too is clearly stated that mages equal priests.
+Here too is clearly stated that Mages equal Priests.

 <!-- > Unsere Magie ist ein Geschenk der Götter.
 Wir sind auserwählt, zugleich Priester, Lehrer und Richter zu sein.
 > Ein Geschenk, das zugleich eine Bürde ist.
 Ein Amt, das unser Leben bestimmt.